Contact: Danielle St. Louis

 The CDC reports that nearly 65 million Americans—one out every two adults ages 30 and older—have gum disease.
 Therefore, flossing once a day is crucial to avoid plaque and tartar, a hard mineral deposit that can cause gums to become swollen and inflamed, leading to gingivitis, the earliest stage of gum disease.

-“My recommendation is to floss at night,” says Ronald M. Goodlin, DDS, President, AACD.
+“My recommendation is to floss at night,” says Ronald M. Goodlin, DDS, past president, AACD.
 “During sleep cycles, less saliva is produced to naturally clean teeth and gums, so oral bacteria are free to do more damage.
 Therefore, it’s important to brush, floss and scrape your tongue every night to get rid of bacteria and go to bed with your mouth as clean as possible.”

 3. Select the Right Toothpaste